 This rare inherited disease occurs in about 1 in 50,000 people.
 Symptoms often don’t appear until after puberty.

 The erythema marginatum rash can be important as a warning of an upcoming attack.
-Sometimes the rash is misdiagnosed as hives, delaying testing for angioedema.

 Other symptoms include: